 |Dietary Fiber 0g||0%|

 How long a sirloin steak can be stored before going bad depends on two factors: firstly, whether it’s being stored fresh or frozen temperatures, and second, how the meat is packaged.
-Sirloin steak that is being stored in a standard fridge, will likely last between 3 - 5 days regardless of how it has been packaged.
+Sirloin steak that is being stored in a standard fridge, using standard packageing (paper wrap, plastic bag or tray) will likely last between 1 - 2 days or upto 2 weeks if vacuum packed.

-If you’re storing your sirloin steak in the freezer however, expect it to last very well for upto 6 months if it’s been packaged regularly on a plastic tray.
-However, if your sirloin steak has been packaged in a vacuum sealed pack, it will last up to a whole year, without losing any of it’s flavour!
+If you’re storing your sirloin steak in the freezer however, expect it to last very well for between 6 - 12 months if it’s been packaged conventionally.
+However, if your sirloin steak has been packaged in a vacuum sealed pack, it can last up to 2 - 3 years, without losing any of it’s flavour!

 There’s a plethora of different ways to cook sirloin steak.
-These include: frying, grilling, sous vide, BBQ, boiling and slow cooking.
+These include: frying, grilling, sous vide sirloin steak, BBQ, boiling and slow cooking.
 Here’s a snippet from our how to cook sirloin steak master class on a skillet.
 We encourage you to read our specialist guide for a simple cheat sheet on how to get melt-in-the-mouth results, every time!

 We recommend serving sirloin steak with fat cut chips and grilled asparagus!
 Yummmm!
 Enjoy!Buy Sustainable Sirloin Steak